Creating & Managing Customer Relationship Management (CRM) in Notion: Expert Guide

 - Organizations: If your business interacts with multiple organizations, create a separate table to store details about each one.
 Link these organizations to their respective contacts.

-- Deals/Opportunities: Track deals in a table where you capture essential data like current stage, expected close date, value, and any additional information.
+- Deals/Opportunities: Track deals in a table where you capture essential data like current stage, expected close date, value, and additional details.

 - Tasks and Activities: Set up a section to manage tasks and activities related to each contact or deal.
 Track deadlines, follow-ups, and notes.